-Business Corporations disguised as educational institutes
+Business Corporations disguised as schools

 Parents who are willing to go to every extent for giving the best education to their kids, often run out of the budget in an attempt to pay the dues of school.